NicoIIT/esphome-components/components/ble_adv_controller/README.md

     - 'zhiguang', for 'Zhi Guang' app, same settings as 'zhijia'
     - 'zhimei', for 'ZhiMeiDengKong' app
     - 'fanlamp_pro', for 'FanLamp Pro' app or 'ApplianceSmart' App
-    - 'lampsmart_pro', for 'LampSmart Pro' App, 'LampSmart Pro-Soft Lighting' App or 'Vmax smart' App
+    - 'lampsmart_pro', for 'LampSmart Pro' Android App, 'LampSmart Pro-Soft Lighting' App or 'Vmax smart' App
+    - 'lampsmart_ios', for 'LampSmart Pro' iOS App
     - 'agarce', for 'Smart Light' App
     - 'remote', for some of the remotes we know
     - 'other', for legacy variants from initial repos, may correspond to removed app 'FanLamp' or 'ControlSwitch'